 It should be noted that pretty much all air fresheners (even the natural ones) have VOCs in them (that’s even how some of them work, by releasing VOCs into the air).
 But some VOCs are safe, while others can be toxic.
 (Those are the ones most people think of when they hear the term “VOC”!)

 One 2011 study in Environmental Health Perspectives tested 25 different home products that included air fresheners and detected an astounding 133 different VOCs.
 Close to half the products generated at least one of 24 carcinogenic pollutants.
 You can read more about VOCs here.

 Air Freshener Poisoning Symptoms

 Air fresheners can bring about a number of health concerns, whether they’re inhaled, make contact with the skin, or are ingested.
-These poisoning symptoms can either take place over the long-term (when breathed in or touch the skin) or in the short-term (if they’re swallowed).
-They can include:
+These poisoning symptoms can either take place over the long-term or in the short-term.
+Some of the more acute symptoms can include:

 - Rash and skin irritation

 Since these chemicals can be harmful to humans, it should come as no surprise that they can be unsafe for our furry friends, too.
 In fact, they can be even tougher on their systems since their lungs and other organs are smaller than ours.